Tahiti Yacht Charter Guide

 Summer is from November through April, with a warmer and more humid climate.
 Winter is from May through October, when the climate is slightly cooler and drier.

-The dry and windy season lasts from March to November, when the temperatures are cooled by the regular southeast trade winds called Mara’amu.
+The dry and windy season lasts from March to November when the temperatures are cooled by the regular southeast trade winds called Mara’amu.
 April, June September are very good months, with July and August being the tourist peak months.
-The rainier months are January and February, with brief heavy rains but still warm temperatures.
+The wetter months are January and February, with brief heavy rains but still warm temperatures.